tangshuang/HHuploadify/README.md

 ```

 Browser will be open and you can try it.
-You'd better to change network throttling by using browser deverloper tool.
+You'd better to change network throttling by using browser developer tool.

+We use babel & webpack to build the component, if you want to develop on it, please send a pull request.

 ## Dragable